Jack Barclay Bentley: John Donald "Jack" Barclay, 1900-1970

-With his charismatic manner and wide contacts throughout the world of motorsport and luxury cars, Jack Barclay was an outstanding salesman.
-He coined the phrase ‘service after sale’ to describe his business ethos and much of his commercial success was based upon maintaining close and friendly relationships with his customers, a philosophy still practiced today in the company.
-When he sold out to Dutton Forshaw in 1968 he arranged for his younger son Victor Barclay to take his place as CEO which he did until he died in the 1990's.
+Bentley is credited for coining the phrase ‘service after sale’ to describe his business ethos and much of his commercial success was based upon maintaining close and friendly relationships with his customers, a philosophy still practiced today in the company.
+When he sold out to Dutton Forshaw in 1968 he arranged for his younger son Victor Barclay to take his place as CEO which he did until he died in the 1990s.
 Jack himself died of cancer at his Farm in Oxfordshire at the age of 69; very early in 1970.

 Company history

 The company was founded by its eponymous chairman in 1927 as Jack Barclay Ltd with two London showrooms (the chief one being in George Street) and a service centre, later in Battersea.
 The company acquired the coach building firm James Young in 1937.
 Although motor retailing was suspended in the UK during World War II, Barclay bought coachbuilders Gurney Nutting in 1943 with the aim of restoring to roadworthy condition the Rolls-Royce and Bentley cars that had been stored during the hostilities, thus generating much-needed stock of used vehicles for the business.

 In 1953 the company moved into showrooms in Mayfair's Berkeley Square, where it remains as of 2021.
 In 1958, Jack Barclay's son Victor joined the company at the age of 20.
 In 1961 Lord Kindersley, then Chairman of Rolls-Royce and Bentley Motor Cars officially opened the Jack Barclay service center at 100 York Road, Battersea.

 Following Jack Barclay's retirement in 1967, the business was sold to the Dutton-Forshaw group.
 In 1977 the group was acquired by Lonrho, then headed by chief executive Tiny Rowland.
 In 1979 Victor Barclay became the managing director of Jack Barclay Ltd. He was Executive Chairman at the time of his death in 1993.

 As the world's largest dealer in Rolls-Royce and Bentley cars the company forged strong links with the factory at Crewe.
 In 1993 the company was appointed the world's sole authorized distributor of parts for pre-1955 Rolls-Royce and Bentley Cars, and in the same year Peter Ward, then Chairman of Rolls-Royce and Bentley Motor Cars, officially opened 2-4 Ponton Road, Nine Elms, the largest Rolls-Royce and Bentley service and repair operation in the world.
 The company also commissioned a number of limited edition ‘Jack Barclay specials’ during the 1990s, including ten Jack Barclay Platinum Bentley Azures in 1997 to mark the company's 70th anniversary.
 In 1998 Rolls-Royce and Bentley parted ownership after which Jack Barclay Ltd became a solus Bentley dealership.